New Kitchen Storage Ideas

 Keep pots and pans convenient with a hanging pot rack.
 Here, a cast-iron rack hung above the center island and across from the sink allows the homeowner to wash pots and pans and hang them up to dry in one fell swoop.
 Hanging pots and pans from an overhead rack also frees up space in the cabinets, which is especially helpful in small kitchens.

 Don't have the space for a separate wine bar?
-You can still showcase your collection by incorporating a wine rack into your kitchen island.
-This wine rack includes storage for more than 10 bottles, meaning it’s always prepared for a party.
+You can still showcase your collection by incorporating a wine fridge into your kitchen island.
+This fridge includes storage for seven rows of temperature controlled bottles, meaning it's always prepared for a party.
 Like the look?
 Make sure to situate the wine center on the opposite side of the cooking area so it's easily accessible to guests.

 Keep counters clear and the look of your kitchen flawless by stashing small appliances away.
 Here, potentially wasted space on the casual dining side of the island was converted into concealed storage for small appliances and small pots and pans.
 An outlet tucked under the countertop provides easy access to electricity.